NSMBW-Community/Reggie-Updated/readme.md

 ---------------------
 - Reggie! is now compatible with Python 3, PyQt5, and Qt for Python (PySide2).
     Python 2 and PyQt4 are also still supported.
-- nsmblib has been removed from this repository -- you can find it at https://github.com/RoadrunnerWMC/NSMBLib-Updated
+- NSMBLib has been removed from this repository -- you can find it at https://github.com/RoadrunnerWMC/NSMBLib-Updated
-- Made loading times much faster on environments where NSMBLib is not available.
+- Made loading times much faster when running without NSMBLib
 - Made tileset texture rendering perfectly accurate instead of just "close enough."
 - Made certain terminology consistent across the editor.